• Skip to main content

 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-One Pan Creamy Tuna Pasta with tomatoes and mozzarella
+One Pan Cheesy Tuna Pasta with tomatoes and mozzarella

-This One Pan Creamy Tuna Pasta is also cheesy, tomatoey AND it can be on the table in just 30 minutes, making it perfect for weeknights.
+This One Pan Tuna Pasta is cheesy, creamy, tomatoey AND it can be on the table in just 30 minutes, making it perfect for weeknights.

 No ratings yet